benediktms/json-translator/README.md

 ### Note
 This application is not perfect and basically all the translation functionality is dependent on DeepL, and sometimes translations will be skipped, or translated incorrectly.
 This is not a silver bullet for all your translation needs, it is simply meant to help you start this process.

+This application uses an incredibly basic and probably broken caching mechanism to avoid making unecessary calls to the translation endpoint.
+When in doubt delete the cache file (`data/cache_{target-language}.json`).

 ## Usage
 You must have Rust and Cargo installed locally to use this application.
 Additionally you will also need to sign up for an